Golden Rule: Science and economics

+Expressions of the Golden Rule through time including modern interdisciplinary lenses: neuroscience, psychology, evolution, and economics.

 Some published research argues that some 'sense' of fair play and the Golden Rule may be stated and rooted in terms of neuroscientific and neuroethical principles.

 The Golden Rule can also be explained from the perspectives of psychology, philosophy, sociology, human evolution, and economics.
 Psychologically, it involves a person empathizing with others.
 Philosophically, it involves a person perceiving their neighbor also as "I" or "self".
 Sociologically, "love your neighbor as yourself" is applicable between individuals, between groups, and also between individuals and groups.
 In evolution, "reciprocal altruism" is seen as a distinctive advance in the capacity of human groups to survive and reproduce, as their exceptional brains demanded exceptionally long childhoods and ongoing provision and protection even beyond that of the immediate family.
 In economics, Richard Swift, referring to ideas from David Graeber, suggests that "without some kind of reciprocity society would no longer be able to exist."

 Study of other primates provides evidence that the Golden Rule exists in other non-human species.